inayatkhosla/equitable-agriculture/README.md

 ## Initial Scope
-Before building out an application, I want to ensure that 1) the data lines up with conditions on the ground, and 2) that this information actually leads to higher earnings for the farmer.
+Before building out the application, I want to ensure that 1) the data lines up with conditions on the ground, and 2) that this information actually leads to higher earnings for the farmer.
+Given the number of middlemen one still has to deal with at the wholesale markets, niether of these things is a given.

 I'm currently testing a bare bones version on our farm, and things are looking encouraging on both fronts.

 The test version covers data pipelines and visualizations of market conditions; the predictive component will be added once the veracity of the data has been confirmed.